 - Managing libraries is quirky compared to XD and Sketch

 - Lack of text-based search to see through frames and layers

-- Working with frames may seem hard as a non-expert
+- Working with frames may seem hard for a non-expert

 - Frequent error prompts in syncing process and shared library